eisental/SensorLibrary/README.md

 Changelog
 ---------
+#### SensorLibrary 0.25 (23/04/11)
+- Updated to work with RedstoneChips 0.9.
+- New slotinput circuit for decimal number input according to the selected inventory slot.
+Made by @Shamebot!
+- New beacon circuit for forcing chunks in a region to stay loaded or for monitoring whether a region of chunks is loaded or unloaded.
+- Removed annoying console spam made by the photocell circuit.

 #### SensorLibrary 0.24 (07/04/11)
 - New daytime timefields - SECOND1, SECOND10, MINUTE1, MINUTE10, HOUR1 and HOUR10 - for sending 1s and 10s digits of the output directly from the daytime circuit.
 Thanks @zach-hinchy.
 - Fixed daytime output scaling when the number of output bits is less than required for the selected time field.